gonfva/gonfva.github.io/content/en/blog/2018-05-25-king-george-iii-and-the--rebellion.md

 Failure to know this, (or make a minor reference) suggests an appalling lack of understanding of the sources.

-> What’s in it for me?Usual readers of my articles (there are a handful “loyalists”, pun intended), will think why I’ve suddenly abandoned technology, entrepreneurship and the like to comment on a book on History.
+> What’s in it for me?

+Usual readers of my articles (there are a handful “loyalists”, pun intended), will think why I’ve suddenly abandoned technology, entrepreneurship and the like to comment on a book on History.

 Even if it doesn’t matter, I do think it’s relevant: